-Bob Mentzinger is an independent writing professional recognized by the Maine Press Association and Suburban Newspapers of America whose 30-year publishing career includes fiction, nonfiction, book reviews, columns, news video, profiles and political communications, as well as news reporting, editing, photography, page design, social media marketing and multimedia investigative projects for periodicals in the New England, mid-Atlantic and Rocky Mountain regions.
+Bob Mentzinger is an independent writing professional recognized by the Maine Press Association and Suburban Newspapers of America whose 30-year publishing career includes fiction, nonfiction, book reviews, columns, news video, profiles and political communications, as well as news reporting, editing, photography, page design, digital content marketing and multimedia investigative projects for periodicals in the New England, mid-Atlantic and Rocky Mountain regions.

 He holds an MA in writing from Johns Hopkins University and a BA in journalism and political science from

 The George Washington University.
 Bob is also a 2004 graduate of the Kennebec Leadership Institute,

 In Maine, his work as city editor for the state’s oldest daily newspaper led to federal corruption indictments

 against officials in the town of Chelsea, and a multimedia investigation he supervised illustrated shortcomings